Behavioral Health Partial Hospital Program

-To achieve this mission, the BHP utilizes cognitive behavioral therapy (CBT) approaches (including dialectical behavior therapy (DBT) skills) for a wide range of conditions such as mood and anxiety disorders, depression, personality disorders, bipolar disorder, and substance use disorders.
+To achieve this mission, the BHP utilizes cognitive behavior therapy (CBT) approaches (including dialectical behavior therapy (DBT) skills) for a wide range of conditions such as mood and anxiety disorders, depression, personality disorders, and bipolar disorder.

 BHP is useful as a step-down transition from acute inpatient care or as an alternative to inpatient treatment.

 Our behavioral therapy approach provides comprehensive, skills-based treatment aimed at stabilizing patients, improving functioning, and preparing for return to outpatient treatment.

-On a typical day, patients have the opportunity to attend five different skills groups.
-A sample schedule often starts with progress monitoring followed by three morning groups and two afternoon groups, with a wrap-up group at the end of each day.
-Patients also usually have at least one individual meeting each day with one of their treatment team members.
+On a typical day, patients attend five different skills groups.
+A sample schedule often starts with progress monitoring followed by three morning groups and two afternoon groups.

-BHP’s therapy model emphasizes patient education as well as core CBT, DBT, and life skills.
+BHP’s therapy model emphasizes patient education as well as core CBT and DBT skills.
 Examples of core skills include: